 (1) the upstream packet losses: N1

-(2) the packet losses at the RAN (not dropped as extra PDUs): N2
+(2) the packet losses for the network segement from the ingress of RAN to the ingress of the UE (not dropped as extra PDUs): N2

 (3) the downstream packet loss rate: p

 It is assumed that the packet losses in the downsteam are independent.
 Consider a PDU Set with be K=30 source PDUs, and 15 repair PDUs, hence a total of N=45 PDUs.
-Let the packet losses at the RAN due to wireless link error (not dropped as extra PDUs) be N2.
+Let the packet losses at for the network segment from the ingress of RAN to the ingress of the UE (not dropped as extra PDUs) be N2.
 Let the AL-FEC code be a MDS code.
 For simplicity each PDU is assumed to be sent in a separate transport block over the RAN air interface.
 Let N1=2, p=2%.
 Let the minimum reconstruction success probability be 0.995.
 Then the allowed values for the number of extra PDUs N3 that the RAN can drop must satisfy the following inequality: